 - 1. Find the best place for you to live while in foster care.
-This means finding a foster home, relative foster home, or other facility that best meets your needs in the least restrictive environment and is close to your family to make it easier to stay in contact (as long as you can still be safe). - 2.
-Make sure you have planned, regular visits with your family and relatives. - 3.
+This means finding a resource home, relative resource home, or other facility that best meets your needs in the least restrictive environment and is close to your family to make it easier to stay in contact (as long as you can still be safe). - 2.
+Make sure you have planned, regular family time with your family and relatives. - 3.
 Provide you with the opportunity to practice your faith and participate in the religious activities of your choice. - 4.
 Give you honest information regarding your case and any DCFS or court decision affecting you. - 5.
 Protect your rights. - 6.
-Involve you in your case planning, conferences, staffings, and court hearings whenever possible. - 7.
+Involve you in your case planning, conferences, Family Team Meetings, Transitional Team Meetings, and court hearings whenever possible. - 7.
 Keep a record of your legal documents such as birth certificate, social security card, and court orders for you while you are in care. - 8.
 Communicate with your school about what is going on in your life to make sure you are getting what you need while you are in school. - 9.
 Help your family to reunify if it is in your best interest or find another form of permanency for you if you cannot safely return home. - 10.
 Support you as you grow up, and help you learn skills you will need as an adult.